 Raspberry Juice ($85)

-As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us actually noticed it at the time!
+As for the dessert, we ordered the soy-based ice cream, and yes, there’s a face in it, and believe it or not, none of us noticed it at the time!
 Maybe because I was too quick to enjoy this naughty healthy treat!
-In fact, I actually preferred this dessert over the typical milk-based vanilla ice cream we all know and love.
+I preferred this dessert over the typical milk-based vanilla ice cream we all know and love.
 What’s more, I don’t think I’ve ever eaten anything as smooth as this, although it was more of a thick cream than ice, it wasn’t cold either.

 I ordered a delicious raspberry juice which came free with my set meal.
 It was chilled and bursting with flavor, but not too sweet.
-As the desert was more of a soft and subtle taste, the sweet juice really complimented it.
+As the desert was more of a soft and subtle taste, the sweet juice complimented it.

-As a really kind gesture from Michel, she offered us a complimentary set of soy-based teddy bear chocolates!
+As a kind gesture from Michel, she offered us a complimentary set of soy-based teddy bear chocolates!
 So cute, right?

 She told us to leave them for a few minutes to thaw by the room temperature to get the best-tasting experience.

 It was such a kind gesture as it’s not something the restaurant typically sells or makes on a day-to-day basis.

 These cute vegan chocolates were amazing little treats with the same type of deep taste you’d get from dark chocolate.
-There’s definitely a lot of special effort put into all the food at Mianto, and these chocolates were no exception!
+There’s a lot of special effort put into all the food at Mianto, and these chocolates were no exception!

 Those raised on a steady diet of skewered pork and chicken curries may think vegan food is bland and forgettable.
 If you agree, then we strongly suggest you visit Mianto and be prepared to have your perceptions fully changed. ~ Ours have!